 Ve’ahavta’s TikunGen program takes teens beyond their B’nai Mitzvah year and gives them the tools to become #changemakers!

-The TikunGen program runs for 8-week sessions, with X sessions offered per year.
-Over the course of the program teens will take part in Learning, Acting and Giving as they tackle complex social issues.
+Over the course of the eight-week program, TikunGen teens will Learn, Act and Give as they tackle complex social issues.

-Participants will have the opportunity to volunteer on the Mobile Jewish Response to Homelessness outreach van and see how the issues they have been learning about impact individuals in a way that can never be fully expressed in the classroom.
+Participants will have the opportunity to volunteer on the Mobile Jewish Response to Homelessness outreach van.
+They will see first-hand how the social issues they have been learning about impact vulnerable individuals in this city.

 Through these activities, teens will be able to take their learnings and passions and transform them into actions.